Why won't my district provide door-to-door service for my child?

-Door to door service is not required by state regulation.
-In fact, door to door service can be very inefficient.
-It is the responsibility of the school district to provide safe and efficient transportation to the students.
-Often times, providing door to door service is more costly to school districts.
+Door-to-door service is not required by state regulation.
+In fact, door-to-door service can be very inefficient.
+When school districts do provide transportation, it must be safe and efficient transportation.
+Often, providing door-to-door service is more costly to school districts.

 I cannot see my child’s bus stop from the house.
 Are there state laws that set the standards for bus stop location?

 I work and cannot pick my child up from the bus stop.
-Can the drop them off at our home or change the time they drop off my child?
+Can they drop my child off at our home or change the time they drop-off my child?

 School bus stops are placed for safety and efficiency purposes.
 While we understand the location and schedule may be inconvenient, proper supervision shall be provided by the parent or designee before the bus picks up a child and after the bus drops off the child.
 If your district requires a designated person to be at the bus stop to pick up the child, the parents shall make the proper arrangements.

 That is correct.
 Like a classroom, each stop has designated students.
-If your child missed the bus, they should be driven to school, not to another stop.
+If your child missed the bus, they should be driven to school – not to another bus stop.

-The bus driver wouldn’t let me on the bus to talk to them.
+The school bus driver wouldn’t let me on the bus to talk to them.
 Why?

-A parent should never enter the school bus without the direct written consent of the school district superintendent.
-Any issues or complaints should be directed to the transportation director or their designee.
-The school bus is a safe zone for students and only those with proper authorization will be allowed.
-Attempts to enter or delay the school bus will cause other students to wait longer and may even put them in danger.
+A parent should never enter a school bus without the direct written consent of the school district Superintendent.
+Any issues or complaints should be directed to the district's Director of Transportation or their designee.
+A school bus is a safe zone for students and only those with proper authorization will be allowed.
+Attempts to enter or delay a school bus will cause other students to wait longer and may even put them in danger.
 The school bus is an extension of the classroom and all rules of the school apply on the school bus as well.

-A student who has an I.E.P. does not automatically receive transportation unless the I.E.P. team deems it necessary and writes it into their related services.
-If transportation is not included on the I.E.P. your child will not be provided special accommodations and will be transported as other regular education students in your district.
+A student who has an Individualized Educational Plan (IEP) does not automatically receive transportation unless the IEP team deems it necessary and writes it into their related services.
+If transportation is not included on the IEP, your child will not be provided special accommodations and will be transported as other regular education students in your district.

-Are school bus drivers required to receive CPR certification training?
+Are school bus drivers required to be CPR certified?

-No. Drivers receive basic first aid training, but are not required to receive CPR certification training.
-Some districts do provide the training to their drivers.
+No. Drivers receive basic first aid training and cardiopulmonary resuscitation (CPR) training but are not required to be certified.